Robertation256/Machine-Learning/README.md

 3. "shiseng_crawler.py" is the crawler that we used to crawl job records from Shixiseng

-4. During the implementation, Yuhang and I find it most effective to do pair programming, so all the code are results of both parties.
+4. During the implementation, Yuhang Qiu and I (Yuechuan Zhang) find it most effective to do pair programming, so all the code are results of both parties.